 Elf on the Shelf Mischievous Ideas

-- Take a bag of candy (from Halloween) and sat under the tree eating candy and watching the lights
+- Our elves took a bag of candy (from Halloween) and sat under the tree eating candy and watching the lights

 - Invited all the house stuffed animals to a movie night (movies all over the place, popcorn everywhere)